Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 Getting a guide is awesome though, and opens up so many more possibilities, like late night astronomy with huge telescopes and more.
 An adventure with the Joshua Tree Excursions team is highly recommended, even if it ain’t cheap!
 There’s nothing like a desert sunset.

-Hot tip: it gets colder at night than you could imagine.
+Hot tip: it gets colder at night than you’d imagine.
 Even Bostonians and those coming from the worst winter weather areas will want to heed the warning, if you plan to stay out past sunset!

 Palm Springs Is The Place Right Now

-In the times we’re living through, it’s hard to think of a better destination for outdoor enjoyment, social distancing and vibrant lively features than Palm Springs.
-With more city folk giving up the hustle and bustle for the seclusion offered, the curated elements will only continue to improve, and that means the reasons to visit will too.
+It’s hard to think of a better destination for outdoor enjoyment and vibrant lively features than Palm Springs.
+With more city folk giving up the hustle and bustle for the seclusion offered, the curated elements like food and beverage hot spots will only continue to improve, and that means the reasons to visit will too.